containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 ## Exposing the Guestbook frontend service

-Podman Desktop installs Kind with the Contour Ingress controller.
+You installed Kind with the Ingress controller.
 Use Ingress to expose the Guestbook frontend.

 #### Procedure